Per-Scholas-Org/MERN-TypeScript-7weeks/Week-5/Day-2/README.md

 # MERN-TypeScript-7weeks

-## Week 5 - Day 2 - Data Encryption
+## Week 5 - Day 2 - MongoDB Database

-*Prerequisite Knowledge: NodeJS, Express, TypeScript, Test Driven Development, React and Redux w/ TypeScript*
+*Prerequisite Knowledge: HTTP Methods, RESTful API Principles, Data Persistence, Basic Security (JWT and BCrypt), React and Redux w/ TypeScript*

-*Exercise Goals: Apply prior knowledge of NodeJS, Express, and TypeScript to create secure web applications using JSON Web Tokens and BCrypt password hashing.*
+*Exercise Goals: Store persistent data in the cloud that can be fetched and manipulated using HTTP methods.*

 ### MVP
-Create RESTful API with JSON Web Tokens and BCrypt Hashing
+NodeJS Express TypeScript API connected to MongoDB

-Coding sample found at [GitHub - whutchinson98 - node-express-auth-skeleton ](https://github.com/whutchinson98/node-express-auth-skeleton).
+Coding demonstration found at [YouTube - Vince Tech - Typescript Mongoose and MongoDB Setup](https://www.youtube.com/watch?v=Ld2aRRH1iug).

-Please create a RESTful API that requires JWT authentication and BCrypt password hasing.
-There should a route to create a new user, a route to login that accepts a username and password and returns a JWT token.
-The JWT token should be valid for 1 hour.

-No frontend/client is required for MVP.
-Functionality should be testable via Postman.
+Please follow the tutorial found at [this](https://www.youtube.com/watch?v=Ld2aRRH1iug) link to create a simple NodeJS Express TypeScript API connected to MongoDB.
+You should be able to successfully test this API with Postman.

 ### *Optional* Stretch Goal
-Create a React Application with TypeScript

-Create a React application that requires JWT authentication.
-The application should have a login page that accepts a username and password and returns a JWT token.
-After logging in, users should be redirected to a page that displays the user's username.
+Add authentication to the API

+Refer to yesterday's lesson to add JWT and BCrypt to the API.
+You should be able to successfully test this API with Postman.
+Saved passwords should be hashed and stored in the database.
+Users should be able to login and receive a JWT token.

 ### *Optional* SUPER Stretch Goal
-Add Redux to the React Application
+Add a React frontend to the API

+Create a React frontend to the API.
+You should be able to render data in the browser's window.